Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 3. Misaligned Teeth

 While in some dog breed standards, a misaligned bite is the norm, the issue can become more than cosmetic if it's extreme.
 When a misaligned bite, also known as a malocclusion, affects a dog's chewing ability and causes pain, the issue may need to be corrected.
 Things get particularly problematic when a tooth starts rubbing against the roof of the mouth causing pain and lesions.
-In such a case, the vet won't likely prescribe braces, but an extraction can sometimes be helpful.
+In such a case, the vet won't likely prescribe braces, but extraction can sometimes be helpful.

 4. Tooth Fractures

-If your dog has a fractured tooth, it may need an extraction if the fractures extends below the gum line and the pulp is exposed.
+If your dog has a fractured tooth, it may need an extraction if the fracture extends below the gum line and the pulp is exposed.
 When the pulp is exposed, it's vulnerable to mechanical and bacterial insult which will result in inflammation, not to mention intense pain.
 Left untreated, the exposed pulp will develop a bacterial infection, that often leads to a stabbing, throbbing pain likely similar to the dental pain humans face.

 When the pulp dies, the pain may subside as dead tissue sends no pain signals, but bacteria and their toxins will continue to ooze out, now leading to a different type of chronic pain that will cause the dog to avoid chewing on.
 Not always do facial swellings or a draining fistula appear.
 How did your dog fracture his tooth?
 A common type of fracture is a slab fracture which occurs when your dog forcibly bites down on some hard object, causing a tooth section to come off.
 Treatment involves root canal therapy or extraction.